build-on-aws/langchain-embeddings/README.md

 ## Conclusion:

-In this post, you built a powerful multimodal search engine capable of handling both text and images using Amazon Titan Embeddings, Amazon Bedrock, Amazon Aurora, and LangChain.
+In this post, you built a powerful multimodal search engine capable of handling both text and images using Amazon Titan Embeddings, Amazon Bedrock, Amazon Aurora PostgreSQL, and LangChain.
 You generated embeddings, stored the data in both FAISS vector databases and Amazon Aurora Postgre, and developed applications for semantic text and image search.

 Additionally, you deployed a serverless application using AWS CDK with Lambda Functions to integrate embedding and retrieval capabilities through events, providing a scalable solution.